prateeksriv/PgDiffPy/README.md

 ## Installation

-There are a few ways to install PgDiffPy.
-The recommended approach is to use a Python virtual environment.

-### Recommended: Using a Virtual Environment

-A virtual environment isolates the project dependencies from your system-wide Python packages, preventing potential conflicts.
+You can install PgDiffPy directly from the source repository using `pip`.
+It is recommended to do this within a Python virtual environment to avoid conflicts with system-wide packages.

 1.  **Clone the repository:**
     ```bash